Release Notes for Confluent Cloud¶

 - Support for automatic key rotation.
 No support for manual key rotation.

-For more information, see Protect Data at Rest Using Self-managed Encryption Keys.
+For more information, see Protect Data at Rest Using Self-managed Encryption Keys on Confluent Cloud.

 June 25, 2020¶